anonusername/win2wsl/README.md

 # Win2WSL

-Repository with helper scripts for developers working on Windows with a WSL backend for Linux development.
+`Win2WSl` is a collection of helper scripts for developers working on Windows with a WSL backend for Linux development.
+Some things like different path naming in Windows in WSL and their corresponding paths in WSL can be confusing, so we developed these tools to circumvent that.

 ---